Discover Melrose Abbey: Scotland’s Gothic Masterpiece

 The relative peace of the Scottish Borders was broken in 1296 when Edward I of England invaded Scotland.

-Some twenty years later, the King of Scots, Robert the Bruce, who defeated Edward II at Bannockburn in 1314, based himself at Melrose and launched raids into English-held lands.
-However, in 1322 at the hands of Edward II’s English soldiers, the Abbey was sacked.
+It is said that some twenty years later, the King of Scots, Robert the Bruce, who defeated Edward II at Bannockburn in 1314, based himself at Melrose and launched raids into English-held lands.
+However, in 1322, at the hands of Edward II’s English soldiers, the Abbey was sacked.
 Robert the Bruce helped to pay for the abbey’s rebuilding after its destruction.

 Stone marking the place where Robert the Bruce’s heart was discovered.